Professional FiveM Resource Deployment: Git Workflows, Staging Servers, and Zero-Downtime Updates

-# server.cfg (committed, no secrets)
+# server.cfg (tracked in Git, contains no secrets)

 sv_licenseKey "${FIVEM_LICENSE_KEY}"